 - Coverage includes deductibles and coinsurance for Medicare Part A and B, Part B Excess Charges, and foreign travel emergency coverage.

-2. Best comprehensive plan: Medicare Plan G
+2. Best for New to Medicare: Plan G

 - The most comprehensive option for beneficiaries with an Original Medicare effective date on or after January 1, 2020.